HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 Some remarks:

 - Only hosts with a dynamic or reserved IP address are assigned by the DHCP server!
+- A subnet declaration is only needed for the dynamic IP addresses.
+The reserved IP addresses are configured with host declarations.
-- Make sure that you don't have an overlap between the address range in your subnet declaration!
+- Make sure that the address range specified in your subnet declaration doesn't overlap with the reserved IP addresses!
-- A subnet declaration's network IP should match the DHCP server's IP address, otherwise the daemon will not start.
+- A subnet declaration's network IP should match the network part of the DHCP server's IP address, otherwise the daemon will not start.

 ## 2.7.
 Router